aminakano/react-dashboard/README.md

 }]
 ```

-And `id` should correspond to coin id and `key` a symbol of a currency.
+And `id` should correspond to coin id and `name` a symbol of a currency.
 IDs and symbols can be found by querying <https://api.coingecko.com/api/v3/coins/list>

 - `npm start`